Student Organization Policies

 - Is the membership limited to individuals who have a high level of achievement in scholarship or any other endeavor?

 - Are the members permitted to hold membership in other fraternities or sororities at the university?

 If a group answers "yes" to any of the questions, it is not a "social fraternity" and is not exempt from the requirements of Title IX.
 Therefore, the organization must accept members of both sexes.
-Questions regarding this policy can be directed to the professional staff in the Student Union and Activities Office.
+Questions regarding this policy can be directed to the professional staff in the Student Union and Office of Student Life.

 Procedures for Becoming a Recognized Organization

 I. Procedure for Submitting an Application